Eligibility for Financial Aid

 For students who change schools or change majors within NYU, all credits that count towards their degree in their new school or towards their new major are considered both attempted credits and earned credits.
 Credits that are not applied towards the degree in the student’s new school or towards their new major count neither as attempted credits nor as earned credits.

-All repeated courses count as both attempted and earned credits and all types of incompletes count as attempted credits but not as earned credits.
+All repeated courses count as both attempted and earned credits (unless a passing grade has already been earned in that course in which case the repeated course will only count as attempted) and all types of incompletes count as attempted credits but not as earned credits.

 An academic progress calculator is available here as a guide to your status.

 Students who do not meet the SAP requirement are automatically placed on financial aid suspension (unless the student is approved for financial aid probation, see below).
-During suspension, the student will not be eligible for financial aid.
-(Students may continue to acquire private non-NYU scholarships and private non-federal loans.)
-Eligibility for financial aid will be returned when the student meets the SAP standard.
+During suspension, the student will not be eligible for federal financial aid, and in some cases, state aid and NYU scholarship.
+Students may continue to acquire private non-NYU scholarships and private non-federal loans that do not have a SAP requirement.
+Eligibility for federal financial aid will be returned when the student meets the SAP standard.